Itsyuka/HueHue/README.md

 # HueHue
 ### An Ambilight like project using the NZXT Hue+

-> Not really for any type of production use, has a few bugs with momentary CPU spikes and slight overuse of RAM
+> Not really for any type of production use

 ## Requirements

-- dotnet core preview 3 (it'll work with lower dotnet versions)
+- dotnet core 2.2
-- Windows 8(.1)/10 (maybe 7 /shrug)
-- Visual Studio Code 2019 (2017 might work)
+- Visual Studio Code 2017/2019

 ## Light setup

-Currently it's static for a 24" screen with the input being from bottom right
+Currently it's static for a 24" screen with the input being from bottom right (on the right side) to the top, left then bottom

 ## How it works